kwpeters/publishtogit/README.md

   within a smaller circle (such as within a company).
 Of course, you could setup a [private NPM registry](http://lmgtfy.com/?q=private+npm+registry), but who really needs yet another server to setup and maintain?
-- Fortunately, the creators of NPM were wise and provided an alternative to registries; they allowed libraries to be brought into a project simply by referencing the [library's URL](https://docs.npmjs.com/files/package.json#urls-as-dependencies).
-A URL can either point at a Git "commit-ish" or a tarball.
+- Fortunately, NPM provides an alternative to registries; npm allows libraries to be brought into a project simply by referencing the [library's URL](https://docs.npmjs.com/files/package.json#urls-as-dependencies).
+A URL can point at either a Git "commit-ish" or a tarball.
 Using a URL that references a commit-ish works well for pure JavaScript projects where the source files are the same as those consumed by the library's users.
 However, in cases where transpilation is needed (like when using